bodik/xtest-pages/docs/index.rst

    :caption: Contents:

-This is master branch documentation
+This is devel branch documentation

 Indices and tables